polyfy/polylith/readme.md

 ...the `*` signs are now gone and nothing is marked to be tested.

-The tool only execute tests if a brick is directly or indirectly changed.
+The tool only executes tests if a brick is directly or indirectly changed.
 A way to force it to test all bricks is to pass in `:all-bricks`:
 ```sh
 poly info :all-bricks